leitstand/leitstand-ui/leitstand-ui-web/doc/controller.md

 The controller configuration is bound to the `Controller` instance.
 By that the controller configuration has access to the convenience methods provided by the `Controller`.
-The most frequently controller methods are
+The most frequently used controller methods are
 - `this.location` to read the current location including query parameters.
 - `this.getViewModel` to read the view model and extract the data to be passed to the REST API.
 - `this.navigate` to navigate to a different view.